microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/applicationtemplate-instantiate.md

 Namespace: microsoft.graph

 Add an instance of an application from the Azure AD application gallery into your directory.
+To learn more about creating and configuring Azure AD gallery applications end-to-end visit [Automate SAML-based SSO app configuration with Microsoft Graph API](https://docs.microsoft.com/graph/application-saml-sso-configure-api).

 ## Permissions